DumindaManjula/rentcloud-app/README.md

 ![](eureka.PNG)

-    4. Perform any CRUD operation which has been implemented in profile-service.
+    4.Perform any CRUD operation which has been implemented in profile-service.

 ![](insomnia.PNG)